Lineage-org/.github/README.md

 ## CODEOWNERS for This Repository

-This repository should have its own CODEOWNERS file (NOT managed by NixLine packs):
+This repository should have its own CODEOWNERS file (NOT managed by Lineage packs):

 ```
 # .github/CODEOWNERS